facebook/ThreatExchange/hasher-matcher-actioner/README.md

 5. Visit the URL from your browser.
 You should be prompted for the account you created from the Authentification step
 ![image](https://user-images.githubusercontent.com/1654004/112202142-49a4e800-8bce-11eb-8ed9-8375e77fe8e1.png)
 6. After entering your information, you should see the landing page of the UI

-## Demonstrating HMA From the Instance
-This section needs more details, and will somday have a demo video.

-The too-few-details-to-be-useful version of this is:
-1. Copy state files from a run of the `python-threatexchange` CLI to the appropriate s3 bucket
-2. Add an SNS subcription (i.e. email) on completion of a match lambda
-3. Upload test photos to the appropriate s3 bucket
-4. Hopefully get a notification from step #2

 # Contributing to HMA
 For current contributing guidance, please see [CONTRIBUTING.md](CONTRIBUTING.md).